meltano/handbook/src/_marketing/marketing-ops/index.md

 2. How it works: Everything on the left is the old URL, and the one on the right is the new URL.
 All of them assume that `https://hub.meltano.com` is the prefix
 3. For cases when you find an URL that doesn't have an updated equivalent, you can simply type "/" to redirect to the Hub main page
 4. Create a pull request with your changes and push to main when approval/all checks have passed.

-## Intercom

-Intercom is used as a support channel.
-Only select team members have access to this but please ask Amanda if need access or reports.

 ## Social